 Are you looking to profit from each way bets and extra place offers?

-It’s extra places that allow me to pull in my biggest and most consistent profits each month.
+It’s extra places that have allowed me to pull in some of my biggest and most consistent profits each month.

 The reason these types of bets are so great is simple:

 You’re not limited by the size of potential free bets — meaning you can win hundreds or even thousands in profit from a single race — and you can use gubbed accounts too.

 Whilst things may seem confusing to pick up at first, everything becomes clear once you have placed a few bets for yourself.

 Fortunately for you, I’ve made the process even easier for you right here in this guide dedicated to my number one each way betting system.

 Table of Contents

 In the video above, I talk through how extra places work and how you can make consistent profits and potentially huge results.